naoshibaikyu/cyborgresistance/epilogues/special/CR_XMAS_2017_ACT_III.md

 SplashAnnoyed: More like what didn't happened?!

 GhostPresentAnnoyed: S-sorry, mon ami.
 I couldn't do it!
-He was just too immitating to handle...
+He was just too intimidating to handle...

-GalaxyHappy: Oh!
+Galaxy0Happy: Oh!
 Don't worry, I've got a great idea as the next ghost!

 GhostPresentHappy: Oh!
 Do tell!

-Galaxy: Well, we can't let the readers know! *[faces to the reader]* Why don't you tune in to the next scene first?
+Galaxy0: Well, we can't let the readers know! *[faces to the reader]* Why don't you tune in to the next scene first?

 FakeShocked: Readers??

-<div class="narration"><b>LOCATION: </b>The North Pole</div>
+@LOCATION: The North Pole

 SantaShocked: What in god's name is an earthquake doing around here?!